Coder-ACJHP/Hotel-Properties-Management-System/README.md

 <h4>5- Blockade window </h4>[Check your all reservation for one week in single list with room datails and dates.]

-<h4>6- Rooms status manging window </h4>[easly play with your room status from this page, set as clean, dirty, dnd single or plural]
+<h4>6- Rooms status manging window </h4>[easily play with your room status from this page, set as clean, dirty, dnd single or plural]

-<h4>7- Cash desk window <h4>[Check your cash desk as difference currencies and report them.Add, delete payments.]
+<h4>7- Cash desk window <h4>[Check your cash desk as difference currencies and report them.Add, delete payments]
 <hr>
 <h2>Login : </h2>